Statistical Process Control (SPC)?

 Plotting the Average & Range on the Control Charts:

 Plot the average & range on their respective charts.
 Connect the points with lines to visualize patterns & trends.
 Check the plot points & verify that calculations & points are correct.
-Make sure that the plot points for the corresponding X and R is vertically in line.
+Make sure that the plot points for the corresponding X and R are vertically in line.

 Calculate Control Limits: